Who doesn’t love Southern Fried Chicken? This recipe will work with bone-in, or, boneless chicken. Fry it up, and enjoy!

 I love fried chicken, probably too much.
 I don’t eat it often because it’s not really the healthiest choice out there.

 Don’t try to cook your chicken too fast, You’ll burn the outside and the inside will still be raw.
-It will take a good 10-20 minutes per side depending the kind of chicken pieces you’re using and how big they are.
-If in doubt, check the temperature of the chicken – it should be at least 165° F before eating.
+It could take a good 10-20 minutes per side depending on the kind of chicken pieces you’re using and how big they are.
+If in doubt, check the internal temperature of the chicken – it should be at least 165° F before eating.

 - 3 cups all-purpose flour

-- Salt and pepper, to taste
+- salt and pepper, to taste

-- 2 tsp. paprika
+- 2 teaspoons paprika

-- 2 tsp. garlic powder
+- 2 teaspoons garlic powder

-- Vegetable oil, for frying
+- vegetable oil, for frying

-- In a large bowl, combine the flour, salt, pepper, paprika and garlic powder.
+- In a large bowl, combine the flour, salt, pepper, paprika, and garlic powder.
 Mix well.